JetBrains/intellij-sdk-docs/topics/appendix/resources/marketing.md

 > Please make sure to follow the guidelines from [Plugin Overview page](https://plugins.jetbrains.com/docs/marketplace/plugin-overview-page.html) for an optimal presentation of your plugin on JetBrains Marketplace.
 >
-> This webinar also discusses _5 tips for optimizing JetBrains Marketplace plugin page_:
+> This webinar also discusses _5 tips for optimizing JetBrains Marketplace plugin page_
 > <video href="oB1GA9JeeiY" title="Busy plugin developers series.
 Episode 2" width="300"/>
 >
 {type="tip"}

 ## Embeddable Widgets

-[JetBrains Marketplace](https://plugins.jetbrains.com) provides embeddable widgets that you can place on your website with a simple code snippet:
+[JetBrains Marketplace](https://plugins.jetbrains.com) provides embeddable widgets that you can place on your website using a simple code snippet:

-- Embeddable **Plugin Card** - renders an information card with the plugin name, icon, description, last update, and downloads counter,
+- Embeddable **Plugin Card** - renders an information card with the plugin name, icon, description, last update, and download counter,
 - Embeddable **Install Plugin** Button - provides a button that allows installing your plugin right in the user's IDE, if it is currently open.

 For more details, please follow the [Embeddable Content](https://plugins.jetbrains.com/docs/marketplace/embeddable-content.html) section in the JetBrains Marketplace documentation.